stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 simple.
 Thinking in .com terms is also very US centric, the rest of the world has already moved to country code TLDs like .cn (China) or .de (Germany) to offer better localized (and language) representation.

-Outside of regional TLDs, .com is meant to represent a commercial use.
+Beyond regional TLDs, .com is meant to represent a commercial use.
 Is this the best way to present your site?
-Tech startups begain to (mis)use the `.io` TLD to separate themselves, along with avoiding paying for domain squating.
+Tech startups began to (mis)use the `.io` TLD to separate themselves, along with avoiding paying for domain squaring.

 Out of the +1500 TLDs available, there are 3 common ones: `.dev`, `.app`, and `.page` that make HTTPS mandatory using HSTS.
 That means you cannot serve *any* traffic over HTTP.
-These are promoted on Google Domains' security page [https://domains.google/tld/security/](https://domains.google/tld/security/) and are likely the precurser to all domains using HSTS.
+These are promoted on Google Domains' security page [https://domains.google/tld/security/](https://domains.google/tld/security/) and are likely the precursor to all domains using HSTS.

 # GitHub Pages on HTTPS-Only Domains